Supermarket supply chain fears as trucking giant collapses

 “Increasing fuel prices, weather events, COVID shutdown impacts and a lack of supply of employees are just a few of the challenges that have faced the industry over the past couple of years.”

-Insolvency Australia, which produces the half-yearly Corporate Insolvency Index, says businesses are under strain.
+Insolvency Australia, which produces the half-yearly Corporate Insolvency Index, said businesses were under strain.

 “We started 2023 just as we finished 2022, with rising interest rates, surging cost of living, labour and materials shortages and the tax office continuing its tougher debt collection stance,” director Gareth Gammon said.